Advanced AI Mathematics

 Non-Convex Optimization Landscape

-Theorem (Gradient Flow Dynamics): For overparameterized neural networks with width m → ∞:
+Theorem (Gradient Flow Dynamics): For overparameterized neural networks in the infinite-width limit ($m \to \infty$):

 \[\frac{d\theta}{dt} = -\nabla_\theta L(\theta)\]